jcvanbrunt/JCVanBrunt/README.md

 - 🛒 Retail (Costco, treasury department)
 - 👷‍♂️ Construction (Katerra, technology startup backed by SoftBank)
 - 📊 Construction Business Intelligence (Schuff Steel, a top steel erector in the US)
+- 📈 Construction Finance & Operations (Willmeng Construction, one of the largest privately-held general contractors in Arizona)

 ### Skills